06 Honest Self-Love Tips For Being Kind to Yourself

-If you are reading this, I have no doubts that you are a kind and compassionate person, but just as much as you are kind to others, you have to start being kind to yourself as well.
+If you are reading this, I have no doubts that you are a kind and compassionate person, but just as much as you are kind to others, you must also start being kind to yourself.
 Practicing kindness towards yourself gives you the power of self-acceptance, self-compassion, self-love, and general personal growth.

-All of these are important throughout your life’s journey, so if you are interested in learning how to love and start being kind to yourself, keep reading this article!
+All these are important throughout your life’s journey, so if you want to learn to love and be kind to yourself, keep reading this article!

 Why is Self-Love Important?